ai2cm/fv3gfs-fortran/README.md

 COMPILER - refers to the name of the compiler suite used to generate all compiled
            objects, libraries and executables.
 Valid value is 'gnu' only presently.

-CUDA - refers to the version of CUDA used.
-Currently, the only allowed value is '10.1'
+CUDA - should be set to 'y' if CUDA support is desired in the final compiled Docker
+       image.
+If set to 'y', BASE_OS_IMAGE will be set to 'nvidia/cuda:10.1-devel-ubuntu18.04'.
+       Only CUDA Version 10.1 is currently supported.

 #Specifying a different OS base version
 All Docker images are created using Ubuntu linux as the base operating system.
 Docker